Norahgpn/EEG-source-and-FC-analyses/README.md

 The provided code is applicable in MATLAB.

-If you are interested in Nora's master thesis, please see: https://online.flippingbook.com/view/755365617/.
-For any questions regarding the code or thesis contact: norahagopian@hotmail.com
+If you are interested in Nora's master thesis, please see: https://online.flippingbook.com/view/755365617/ For any questions regarding the code or thesis please contact: norahagopian@hotmail.com